jl33-ai/jl33-ai.github.io/source/_posts/fractal.md

 ---
-title: A Silicon Valley Story
+title: the state of the valley
 thumbnail: /images/thumbnails/fractal.jpg
 icons:
   - name: Name